Estate Planning Tips for Blended Families

 La Rosa asks her clients to start by asking tough questions.
 What happens if both spouses die?
 Or the entire family?
 “The more you run through the scenarios and the more you can communicate and get the dialogue going, the better you’ll come through the whole process,” she says.
 “You can plan for the worst and hope for the best.”

-Reed Smith LLP attorney Cheryl Hader advises her clients to plan early and completely and to keep that plan up to date as life changes.
+Reed Smith attorney Cheryl Hader advises her clients to plan early and completely and to keep that plan up to date as life changes.
 “People’s relationships change.
 Somebody who’s named a trustee, you can have a falling out with.
 Assets change,” she says.
-“The point is keep it up to date and work with a lawyer who’s going to really look out for your best interests.”
+“The point is, keep it up to date and work with a lawyer who’s going to really look out for your best interests.”

 Setting Up a Trust

-Depending on how the person who set up the trust dictates, its funds would then go either equally to the children of the blended family or just to the children of the deceased.
+Its funds would then go either equally to the children of the blended family or just to the children of the deceased.
 “It depends on the relationship of the deceased spouse with the stepchildren,” Hader says.
 “It may be a perfectly fine relationship, and everybody may get along.
 Once one of the spouses has died, it doesn’t mean a good relationship is going to continue.”

-Another way to avoid some conflict is by setting up a unitrust percentage that determines the annual income paid to beneficiaries.
 “Everyone is rooting for it to grow.
-So invest it in a way that it grows as much as possible, because the spouse is going to get 4 percent or whatever, but the more it grows, the more of that will be left for the remaindermen,” Hader says.
-“You might use insurance to basically get more liquidity into the estate so that children can have some money while the other money is in a trust for the spouse.
-Or vice versa, have the spouse be the beneficiary of a trust that gets insurance proceeds and give more directly to the children.”
+So invest it in a way that it grows as much as possible.
+The spouse is going to get 4% or whatever, but the more it grows, the more of that will be left for the remaindermen,” Hader says.
+“You might use insurance to get more liquidity into the estate so that children can have some money while the other money is in a trust for the spouse.
+Or vice versa, have the spouse be the beneficiary of a trust that gets insurance proceeds and give more directly to the adult children.”

 Child Custody Concerns